sthaaayush/Subha-Shree-Traders/README.md

 # **Subha Shree Traders**

 ## **Description**
-Subha Shree Traders is an e-commerce site developed as a summer project while being a BIM student.
+Subha Shree Traders is an e-commerce site .
 The site offers a platform for users to browse and purchase various products.
 It includes features such as user registration, product management, and order processing.

 ## **Technologies Used**
 - **Frontend:** HTML, CSS, JavaScript, Bootstrap